 - Send unlimited emails, upload 15GB data maximum

 5. Use Free Personal Google Account

 If you love Google and its free services, you already know that you can create free emails on Google’s public domain i.e Gmail.com.
 You can create a free account for your small business too.

 For example, if you have a Christinacaters.com domain and your business is located in LA, then you can get a free Google email account for it.
-Email like firstname.lastname@example.org or email@example.com are great picks, subject to the availability.
+Email like email@example.com or firstname.lastname@example.org is great picks, subject to the availability.
 However, it is very rare to find your desired email address but if it’s available, go get it.

 On the other hand, I won’t recommend this method to send emails too often.
 I’ve tried it myself and Google doesn’t allow you certain things like sending emails having links on it or sending bulk emails to many people at once.
 Other than that, this method is cool for storing data online.

 So currently these are official methods of getting G Suite account for free.
 I don’t think there is any other legit way right now but who knows there might be another method in the future.
 I would love to update this post for you if I find one.